richardlaugesen/ruvpy/README.md

 To calculate RUV it must simulate decision making at each timestep, there are three methods implemented:

-- optimise_over_forecast_distribution
+- optimise_over_forecast_distribution calculates an the optimium amount to spend at each timestep
 - critical_probability_threshold_fixed
 - critical_probability_threshold_equals_alpha

 ### Extras

-Bootstrap method is implemented and can be used to estimate confidence intervals of the metric.
+Bootstrap method is implemented and can be used to estimate uncertainity of the metric due to sampling error.

 ## Software